pyne/pyne/docs/pyapi/spatialsolver.rst

 -----------------------------------
 Output Dictionary Entries
 -----------------------------------
-When ran, the solvers return a dictionary of useful solution data.
+When run, the solvers return a dictionary of useful solution data.
 It contains the following key-pair entries:

 **Entry: Flux output array**::
   key:  "flux"